-Böhler angle, also written as Bohler angle or Boehler angle, is also called as calcaneal angle or tuber joint angle 1, is the angle between two lines tangent to the calcaneus on the lateral radiograph.
+Böhler angle, also written as Bohler angle or Boehler angle, is also called the calcaneal angle or tuber joint angle 1, and is the angle between two lines tangent to the calcaneus on the lateral radiograph.
 These lines are drawn tangent to the anterior and posterior aspects of the superior calcaneus.

 - 1. Khoshhal KI, Ibrahim AF, Al-Nakshabandi NA, Zamzam MM, Al-Boukai AA, Zamzami MM.
 Böhler's and Gissane's angles of the calcaneus in the Saudi population.
 Saudi medical journal.
 2004;25(12):1967-70.